kuiper2000/dycore/README.md

-# Dycore with passive tracer and latent heat
+# dycore with passive tracer and latent heat release
-# dycore-
-# dycore